scicloj/scicloj.ml.tribuo/README.md

 ## Usage

 All models of tribuo are supported out of the box, via a configuration map.
 See tribuo website for details.
+The configuration map can be given as a map-of-maps as seend below.

+**Be aware** that all values in the map need to be "string", not numeric.
+Keys of the map can be string or keyword

 Tribuos distributes its models in different jars.
 When using a certain model, you need to add therefore the correct maven dependency which contains the model you want to use.
 This [table](https://github.com/oracle/tribuo/blob/main/docs/PackageOverview.md) contains an overview which model is in which maven artifcat.
 See the `test` alias [here](https://github.com/scicloj/scicloj.ml.tribuo/blob/2744f3ffff2f90ce7464f8f3850a0714b952fa5d/deps.edn#L19) wich does this setup.